Axial-vector transition form factors of the baryon octet to the baryon decuplet with flavor SU(3) symmetry breaking: Results and discussion

 In Table~\ref{tab:1}, we list the values of $C_5^A(0)$ for four different axial-vector transitions, with and without the effects of explicit SU(3) symmetry breaking.
 One can quickly obtain the values of $C_5^A$ for all other channels from the isospin relations given in Eq.~\eqref{eq:relationIsospin}.
 Since there are many results for the $\Delta^+\to p$ axial-vector transition derived from other works, we compare the current results with them.
 As already discussed in Fig.~\ref{fig:1}, the effects of the explicit SU(3) symmetry breaking on the $\Delta\to N$ transition are about 10~\%.
 While the contribution of the linear $m_s$ corrections to $C_5^{A\,\Sigma^{*0}\to\Lambda}(0)$ is similar to that of the $\Delta \to N$ transition, the effects of explicit SU(3) symmetry breaking are almost negligible.
 The final result for $C_5^{A\,\Delta\to N}(0)$ is obtained to be 0.994, which is in good agreement with the T2K data~\cite{T2K:2021xwb}.
 Those from Refs.~\cite{Ravndal:1973xx, Korner:1977rb, Barquilla-Cano:2007vds, Golli:2002wy, Hernandez:2007qq} are also in good agreement with the T2K data.
 That from Ref.~\cite{LeYaouanc:1976ea} is underestimated but those from Refs.~\cite{Fogli:1979cz, Liu:1995bu, Golli:2002wy, Geng:2008, Barbero:2008zza,Barbero:2013eqa, Graczyk:2009qm, Kucukarslan:2015urd, Alvarez-Ruso:2015eva, Yao:2018pzc} yield larger values than the fitted results from the T2K data.

 The axial-transition form factors can be parametrized in terms of the axial transition mass $M_A$.
 Two different parametrizations are used, i.e., dipole-type parametrization

 and the Adler's one:

 where $a$ and $b$ are fixed respectively to be $a= -1.2$ and $b=2.0$.
 We use both the parametrizations and call the first one parametrization A and the second one parametrization B. In Table~\ref{tab:2}, we list the present results for the axial transition mass in the case of the $\Delta S=0$ axial-vector transitions.
 In general, the value of $M_A$ from parametrization A is smaller than that from parametrization B. The lattice calculations use the dipole-type parametrization, while many works employ Adler's one.
 The present result (parametrization A) for the $\Delta^+\to p$ transition is much smaller than those from lattice QCD.
 One can easily understand this difference, since the results for $C_5^{A,\Delta^+\to p}$ from the lattice data fall off much slower than the present one.
 The result for $M_A(\Delta^+\to p)$ is in good agreement with the fitted results from the T2K.
+However, there is a caveat: if one computes the axial transition mean-squre radius for the $\Delta^+\to p$ decay by using the dipole-type and Adler-type parametrizations, we find $\langle r^2\rangle_{\Delta^{+}p}=0.531\,\mathrm{fm}^2$ and $\langle r^2\rangle_{\Delta^{+}p}=0.470\,\mathrm{fm}^2$, respectively.
+It indicates that the dipole-type parametrization yields a closer value of $\langle r^2\rangle_{\Delta^{+}p}$ to the model result (see Table~\ref{tab:3}, where we give the following value: $\langle r^2\rangle_{\Delta^{+}p}=0.542\,\mathrm{fm}^2$).